Slade-Venter/Slade-Venter/README.md

 # Allo, I’m Slade Venter

-I’m an aspiring offensive security specialist and cyber sec enthusiast from Australia, passionate about offensive security, threat intelligence, and cloud environments.
+I’m an aspiring Cybersecurity specialist and red team enthusiast from Australia, passionate about offensive security, threat intelligence, and cloud environments.

 ---